Parenting Under Pressure in Pennsylvania (2025): How Therapy Supports Stressed Parents

 🧍♀️ Why Parenting Feels Harder Than Ever - Parenting has always been demanding—but in today’s world, the pressure is higher than ever.
 From balancing work and home life to navigating constant digital distractions, parents face a unique set of stressors that previous generations didn’t experience.

-📈 Surveys in 2025 show that 68% of parents report feeling burned out at least once a week, and 42% say they’ve considered seeking therapy in the past year because of parenting stress.
+📈 Surveys in 2025 show that 68% of parents report weekly burnout, and 42% say they’ve considered therapy in the past year to manage parenting stress and emotional fatigue.

 The truth?
 Good parents can still feel overwhelmed—and asking for help is a sign of strength, not weakness.